decentraland/creator-hub/README.md

-# Creators Hub
+# Decentraland Creator Hub

-Creators Hub is an Electron-based application designed for creating, editing, and deploying Decentraland scenes.
+Decentraland Creator Hub is an Electron-based application designed for creating, editing, and deploying Decentraland scenes.
 This application is distributed for both Windows and MacOS, supporting both x64 and ARM architectures.

 ### Features